-PubCrawlTonight participates in various affiliate programs, meaning that product links clicked from our site may result in us receiving commissions for purchased products.
+As an Amazon Associate, I earn from qualifying purchases.
+Product links clicked from our site may result in us receiving commissions for purchased products.

 Many of the games on this list are simply re-imaginings of existing games, and some are a bit more creative.
 Take your pick!

 - The Best Drinking Games For 2